About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 On the other hand, I was surprised last year when I asked on AJN‘s Facebook page what nurses’ workplaces were doing for Nurses Week and many nurses replied, “nothing.”
 That word was often followed by some derogatory remarks about the facility.

-I have mixed feelings, but I guess I fall more into the camp of using Nurses Week to remind everyone—including ourselves, colleagues, employers, […]
+I have mixed feelings, but I guess I fall more into the camp of using Nurses Week to remind everyone—including ourselves, colleagues, employers, and the […]

 AJN’s Spring Break with the Student Nurses in Phoenix: Sunnier Job Outlook for New Graduates?